exAspArk/batch-loader/README.md

 Schema.execute(query, variables: {}, context: {})
 ```

-We will get N+1 queries for each `post.user`.
 To avoid this problem, all we have to do is to change the resolver to use `BatchLoader`:

 ```ruby
 PostType = GraphQL::ObjectType.define do